 ‘I’m sorry.’
 Iothe sagged into the ivy.
 ‘We just… we just wanted—’

-‘I know.’
-Anastagus spoke quiet and soft, like the rustle of the distant leaves.
+‘I know,’ Anastagus said, quiet and soft as the rustle of the distant leaves.
 ‘You’re not the first.
 You won’t be the last.
-But it does present me with a small problem.
+And there are far, far more terrible things you could have been doing than crowning rituals.
+But finding you does present me with a small problem.
 We didn’t want anyone to know we were leaving the Heart-Tree for a little while yet, you see.’

 ‘Yes… Anastagus the Truthseeker, Hand of the Heart-Tree.’
 He twisted his hands around his staff until his knuckles turned pale and the wood creaked.
 ‘What’re your names?’